timothygebhard/magic-bullet/README.md

    python find_triggers.py
    ```

    This creates a file `found_triggers.hdf` in the `./results` directory.
-Furthermore, it also outputs a global value (i.e., averaged over all injection SNRs) for the detection ratio and the false positive rate.
+Furthermore, it also outputs a global value (i.e., averaged over all injection SNRs) for the detection ratio and the false positive rate, and computes a value for how much the predicted event time deviates, on average, from the ground truth injection time.

 7. Now you can compute the detection ratio as a function of the injection SNR, and check how the post-processing parameters (smoothing window size and thresholding value) affect the detection ratio and the (inverse) false positive rate.
 To this end, run the following two scripts: